-- If u and v are neighbors, then there is a bag containing both of them. - 2 For every v, the bags containing v form a connected subtree.
+If u and v are neighbors, then there is a bag containing both of them.

+2 For every v, the bags containing v form a connected subtree.
+Width of the decomposition: largest bag size -1.

 Tree decomposition: Vertices are arranged in a tree structure satisfying the following properties: